zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Sidney says, “It’s nothing – just a little pain in my elbow and leg.”
 Your “elbow” (elbow) is that part of your arm that connects the top part of your arm to the bottom part of your arm – your “upper arm,” we woul d call it – to your lower arm.
 Elizabeth says, “Your arm is twisted in an odd angl e and you’re limping.”
 “To be twisted” (twisted) means to have two parts of somet hing turned in opposite directions.
 In this case, I suppose it would mean t hat one part of your arm is not in the direction it should be.
 It’s twisted.

 Elizabeth says the arm is “twisted in an odd,” or u nusual or strange, “angle” (angle).
 An “angle” is technically the number of de grees between two straight lines.
 So, the corner of a room is a, usually, 90-d egree angle.
 There are 360 degrees in a circle.
 If you have a square room or a  rectangular room, the corners of the room have 90-degree angles.
-Elizabeth says t he arm “is twisted in an odd angle” – an angle it should not be at.
+Elizabeth says the arm “is twisted in an odd angle” – an angle it should not be at.
 “And,” she s ays, “you’re limping.”
 “To limp” (limp) means to walk in an uneven way so that you a re putting more of your weight on one leg versus the other.

 Elizabeth says, “You could have broken bones” (bone s).
 Your “bones,” of course, are those hard substances in your body that support  your body.
 All the bones in your body make up what’s called your “skeleton” (sk eleton).
 You have bones in your arms.
 You have bones in your legs.
 You have bo nes in your ears, even.
 Sidney says, “In the past, I’ve had a compound frac ture in my ankle and a stress fracture in my wrist, and they both hurt a lot more  than this.
 I’m sure it’s nothing serious.”